Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Experiments

-\newpara{Comparison with vanilla decoding.} To verify the effectiveness of our proposed FMD method, we evaluate it using VideoLLaMA2 and video-SALMONN on three datasets: AVQA, MUSIC-AVQA, and AVHBench.
-As shown in~\Tref{tab:main_results}, FMD consistently outperforms the baseline across all tasks.
-This suggests that FMD enables the model to aggregate more balanced multimodal information.
-Especially, this is achieved by performing unimodal analysis within the fork layers and cross-modal understanding within the merge layers, allowing for more effective integration of visual and auditory inputs.
-Moreover, even though video-SALMONN is not trained on AVQA or MUSIC-AVQA, FMD still enhances performance, demonstrating the robustness and generalizability of our approach.
+\newpara{Comparison with vanilla decoding.} To verify the effectiveness of our proposed FMD method, we evaluate it with VideoLLaMA2, video-SALMONN, and Qwen2.5-Omni on three datasets: AVQA, MUSIC-AVQA, and AVHBench.
+As shown in~\Tref{tab:main_results}, applying FMD consistently improves performance over vanilla decoding, which represents the original model inference, across all tasks.
+Notably, the gains are more pronounced in the AV captioning task (evaluated on a 5-point scale), which requires generating long and sophisticated answers, with relative improvements ranging from 3.4\% to 9.8\% across models.
+Among the models, video-SALMONN benefits the most, achieving a remarkable 12.26\% increase on the AVQA dataset.
+This is particularly significant because video-SALMONN has not been trained on AVQA or MUSIC-AVQA, yet FMD still enhances its zero-shot inference.
+These results highlight the robustness and strong generalizability of our approach.

 \newpara{Comparison with other decoding methods.} We compare our FMD method with other test-time decoding strategies that operate at the logit level.
 The evaluation is conducted using the VideoLLaMA2 model on the AVHBench dataset.
-Specifically, the comparison includes the following: DoLa~\cite{chuang2023dola}, VCD~\cite{leng2024mitigating}, SID~\cite{huo2024self}, and FMD variants with Gaussian noise injection and zero-out masking. \textbf{DoLa} contrasts intermediate-layer outputs with final predictions to factually correct outputs. \textbf{VCD} reduces language bias by injecting Gaussian noise into the visual input and subtracting the resulting logits from the original ones. \textbf{SID} adopts a similar approach with VCD but preserves the least informative visual tokens based on attention maps, then contrasts their logits with the original outputs.
-For DoLa, we extract the intermediate layer’s output from the same layer specified in the original paper.
-For both VCD and SID, originally designed for vision-language models (VLMs), we adapt their methods to jointly handle audio and video modalities in AV-LLMs.
+Specifically, the comparison includes the following methods: DoLa~\citep{chuang2023dola}, VCD~\citep{leng2024mitigating}, SID~\citep{huo2024self}, and FMD variants with Gaussian noise injection and zero-out masking. \textbf{DoLa} contrasts intermediate-layer outputs with final predictions to factually correct outputs. \textbf{VCD} reduces language bias by injecting Gaussian noise into the visual input and subtracting the resulting logits from the original ones. \textbf{SID} adopts a similar approach with VCD but preserves the least informative visual tokens based on attention weights, contrasting their logits with those of the original outputs.
+For DoLa, we follow the original setup and extract outputs from the same intermediate layer reported in the paper.
+For VCD and SID, which were originally developed for vision-language models (VLMs), we adapt their procedures to handle both audio and video modalities in AV-LLMs.